AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     <td>Docker 1.3 now supports cryptographic signature to ascertain the origin and integrity of official repositories images.
 This feature is however still a work in progress as Docker will issue a warning but not prevent the image from actually running.
 Furthermore, it does not apply to non-official images.
     <br>
     <br>
-    In general, ensure that images are only retrieved from trusted repositories and that the --insecure-registry=[] command line option is never used.</td>
+    In general, ensure that images are only retrieved from trusted repositories and that the <code>--insecure-registry=[]</code> command line option is never used.</td>
   </tr>
   <tr>
     <td>Network Namespaces</td>